bem-archive/bem-tools/docs/depsjs/depsjs.en.md

 ### Include dependencies for specific technologies

-To include `b1` block templates with `_m1_v1` modifier as a part of a client-side js build, use the following syntax to specify dependencies in a deps-entity:
+To include `b1` block templates with `_m1_v1` modifier as a part of a client-side JS build, use the following syntax to specify dependencies in a deps-entity:
 ```js
 {
     tech: 'js',